Doing peer conferences right

 Notice that I’ve added a regular schedule at the end of the annotation, so attendees can still easily see when all sessions take place.

-I really like this way to market your conference with an annotated schedule.
+I like this way of marketing your conference with an annotated schedule.
 Familiarizing people with something different in advance is a great way of reducing the common resistance to trying something new.
 Thanks for the suggestion, Judy!

 Photo attribution: Flickr user stevendepolo